 Small ponds can hold BIG fish…but what if you need access to more than just the shoreline?
 Which style of boat is best for fishing and pond-hopping?

-Not to mention, it gives you some advantages when fishing.
-Small pond boats cost a fraction of conventional boats and they are very portable (many can fit right in the back of a pickup truck!).
+Small pond boats cost a fraction of what conventional boats do and they are very portable (many can fit right in the back of a pickup truck!).

 |Durable & Lightweight||Does not perform well in rough water|